"Your actions speak so loudly, I can not hear what you are saying."

 (4) The failure to effectively use a vulnerable adult's income and assets for the necessities required for the vulnerable adult's support and maintenance, by a person with a duty to expend income and assets on behalf of the vulnerable adult for such purposes.

-d) Undue Influence Undue Influence means domination, coercion, manipulation, or any other act exercised by another person to the extent that an elderly person is prevented from exercising free judgment and choice.
-None
+Undue Influence means domination, coercion, manipulation, or any other act exercised by another person to the extent that an elderly person is prevented from exercising free judgment and choice.

 As we have just begun, we have not yet received any letters.
 I certainly hope that you will write to us: tell us about your experience with Financial Elder Abuse or Involuntary Guardianship.
 We will also be looking for people to interview for our monthly video and lovely photographs for our cover.